areusch/glam/README.md

 func (b *Phonebook) LongRunningImportFromFile(reader io.Reader) int {
      // Importing a phonebook might take a long time and block on I/O. We can still
      // handle this message in the context of the actor, but run it in a deferred
      // fashion.
-We call Defer(), launch a new goroutine and return from this message
+Defer() launches a new goroutine and executes DoImport in the new
-     // handler.
-The new goroutine is responsible for sending the reply. go b.DoImport(reader, b.Defer())
+     // routine.
+When this function returns, no response is sent to the caller. b.Defer((*B).DoImport, b, reader)
 }

-// This function is ha
+// This function is executed in a new goroutine.
+If it needs to manipulate any state on
-func (b *Phonebook) DoImport(r io.Reader, reply glam.Reply) {
+// b, it should invoke a method to do so using b.Call. func (b *Phonebook) DoImport(r io.Reader, reply glam.Reply) int {
      numOk := 0
      for entry, err := ReadOneEntry(r); err == nil; entry, err = ReadOneEntry(r) {
           // From deferred functions, you can still send messages to the original actor.